JeroenDelcour/solarpi/README.md

 ## To-do

-- [ ] fix current sometimes reading zero until restart
-- [ ] Use Arduino Nano for 'sleep' mode
-    - [ ] send shutdown signal to Pi when battery is low
-    - [ ] control power to Pi with MOSFET controlled by Arduino
+- [ ] Safe shutdown on low battery and boot back up when battery is above minimum voltage using voltage comparators.
+I can [monitor the Pi's power state and shut it down through GPIO](https://www.raspberrypi.org/forums/viewtopic.php?t=201483) and use reset pins to boot.

 ### Sources